 The Good News is NOT simply that "God is love".

-2.)
+4.)
 The Bible is clear that God is love (I John 4:8).
 But that is not ALL He is.
 He is holy, perfect, just, all-knowing, sovereign, all-powerful, wise, and eternal.
 He is a just judge who can not simply overlook our sin and rebellion and allow us to live in a manner contrary to His design.
-Rather, God loved us by sending his only begotten son, Jesus, down from Heaven to take the form of a man, live the holy and perfect life that we were supposed to live, and then endure the punishment that we deserved to experience in being tortured, beaten, nailed to a cross, dying and being sent to Hell.
-Jesus took the place and paid the fine for all those who would identify themselves with Him.
+Rather, God loved us by sending his only begotten son, Jesus, down from Heaven to take the form of a man, live the holy and perfect life that we were supposed to live, and then enduring the punishment that we deserved to experience by being tortured, beaten, nailed to a cross, and dying in our place.
+3 days later Jesus physically resurrected and declared defeat over sin and death.
+Jesus took our place, paid the fine and made it possible for all those who would place their trust in Him as their Lord and Savior to be forgiven of their sin debt and have communion and fellowship with God.

 So what should a person do if they understand who God is, who Jesus is and what He has done?
 What response does the gospel call for?

 Repentance.
 “Repent” – means, “to change your mind”.
-It means to begin thinking right about yourself and God.
+It means to start thinking correctly about yourself and God.
 And because you mind changes your life changes.
-Once you have felt the depths of your sin and seen God’s holiness and His love in sending Christ to die on the cross and be raised from the dead, THEN you are called to respond with repentance (Acts 20:21, Mark 1:15).
+Once you have felt the depths of your sin and seen God’s holiness and His love in sending Christ to die on the cross and be raised from the dead, then you are called to respond with repentance (Acts 20:21, Mark 1:15).

 Belief.
 You must honestly believe that the gospel is true – not just intellectual agreement.
 We have to come to the place that we realize we are helpless to save ourselves by our own good works or effort and rest fully on and trust fully in Jesus Christ alone for our salvation.
 Repentance and belief are two sides of the same coin.
 You can’t have one without the other.
 The fruit of true repentance and belief is a changed life that seeks to fight sin and in so doing brings honor and glory to Jesus Christ, our Lord and Savior.

 Everyone’s conversion story is different.
 The Lord calls each of us to Himself out of various backgrounds and experiences.
-Your conversion story is your testimony.
+Your conversion story and the sanctification process you are undergoing post-salvation is called your testimony.
 Although every testimony is different they all have this in common: The Lord first drawing you to recognition and repentance of sin and faith in Christ to save you from God’s wrath.